tildakallstrom/Lost-in-translation/README.md

 # Lost in translation

-This is a react app with a login system to translate letters to sign-language. /n This app stores the users and the translations to an API.
+This is a react app with a login system to translate letters to sign-language. \
+This app stores the users and the translations to an API. \
+\

-##### To use the application, visit https://lost-in-translation-nkpg.herokuapp.com/
+To use the application, visit:  https://lost-in-translation-nkpg.herokuapp.com/